kevinwang411/CSC343_CourseRecommendor/README.md

 In cmd type nom install

-In cmd tupe node server.js
+In cmd type node server.js

 Go to http://localhost:3000/